Gonzasestopal/persuation_bot/README.md

 - **messages (conversation_id, created_at)**
   - Optimizes retrieval of the last N messages for a conversation
   - Maintains ordering by creation time for fast sequential reads

+## Production Considerations

+For simplicity, expired conversations will not be physically deleted from the database in this implementation.
+In a production system, you would typically run a periodic cleanup job to purge expired rows.